jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 ### SSD capacity

-= (( SSD_disk x 75% + DB_disk x 5%) / redundancy_factor + temp_disk x 20%) x free_space_facttor
+= (SAN_disk x 40% x 2 + DB_disk x 10% x 2 + STD_disk x 50%) / redundancy_factor
-= (( 50 x 75% + 5 x 5%) / 0.5 + 80 x 20%) x 1.5
+= (( 30 x 50% x 2 + 5 x 10% x 2 + 60 x 50% x 2) / 0.6
-= 137
+= 92

-For SSD we take 75% for std purposes, 5% is for database & 20% for temp space.
+- For SSD we take 50% for std purposes, 10% is for database & 40% for SAN space.
-The temp space is not redundant so there is no redundancy factor.
+- The temp space is not redundant so there is no redundancy.
-It's on SSD so the redundancy factor is 2x, we copy each block 2x.
+- It's on SSD so the redundancy is 2x, we copy each block 2x.
-We take a free space factor of 1.5 which means 33% of capacity is free on the SSD and will not be used by customers.
+- 0.60 is the redundancy factor, which means we take 40% overhead for redundancy

 ## Network Unit